MustafaJohnny/Guess-My-Number/README.md

-# Guess My Number - Frontend Project
+# Guess My Number - Frontend Practical Project

 ## Overview
 This is the second project that I designed and wrote on my own, with this one I wanted to go with a very special and playful design, here